Home > Blog posts > Do Wages Affect Employee Productivity

 Theories about wage and productivity

 There are several theories about how wage growth affects employee productivity.
-The most popular theory is the substitution effect, which states that employees will switch to different tasks or carry out the same job more efficiently as wages increase.
+The most popular theory is the substitution effect, which states that employees will switch to different tasks or do the same job more efficiently as wages increase.

 The second theory is the income effect, which suggests that higher total wages will cause workers to demand more leisure time and reduce hours worked per week.